If you’re looking for ways to save on your cell phone bill, you may want to consider Spectrum Mobile.

 You can buy a new phone through Spectrum or bring your own phone when you switch.
 I wanted to bring my own phone, so I clicked on “Bring Your Device.”
 Then I was able to check my device’s compatibility.

-The Moto power e I had been using on these tests was not compatible with Spectrum Mobile.
+The Motorola moto e I had been using on these tests was not compatible with Spectrum Mobile.
 However, my iPhone 12 was eligible, so I proceeded with that phone (after verifying that it was unlocked).

 From there, I was able to select my plan and choose whether I wanted to keep my current phone number or get a new number.